thehackerwithin/illinois/upcoming.md

 <section class="content">

-Upcoming Topics
+Current Topics
 ================

-**Fall 2019**
+Below are the meetings and topics scheduled for this semester.

-The Hacker Within will explore the following tentative set of topics in Fall 2019.
-In addition to these topics, Lightning Talks are welcome at the end of every session, so please don't hesitate to bring some tidbit to share.
+In addition to these topics, Lightning Talks are welcome at the end of every session, so please don't hesitate to bring some tidbit to share!
 Also, if you would like to contribute to a topic, contact the volunteer in charge of that topic to see if they would like to collaborate.

 <ul class="listing">
   {% assign upcoming = site.posts | where: "category" , "upcoming" %}